Aigüestortes i Estany de Sant Maurici National Park: Animals

 Animals are not easily spotted in the national park.
 However, there are about 200 species from the phylum Chordata present, of which two-thirds are birds.
 Some of the most important ones are capercaillie (Tetrao urogallus), rock ptarmigan (Lagopus muta), golden eagle (Aquila chrysaetos), griffon vulture (Gyps fulvus) and bearded vulture (Gypaetus barbatus).
 Also possible to see are black woodpecker (Dryocopus martius), red-billed chough (Pyrrhocorax pyrrhocorax), wallcreeper (Tichodroma muraria), white-throated dipper (Cinclus cinclus), citril finch (Serinus citrinella) among others.

 Most representative mammal species are Pyrenean chamois (Rupicapra pyrenaica), brown bear (Ursus arctos), stoat (Mustela erminea), alpine marmot (Marmota marmota) (which is not native), fallow deer (Dama dama) and roe deer (Capreolus capreolus) which were also introduced in the national park during the second half of the 20th century.

 Among the amphibians, the Pyrenean brook salamander (Euproctus asper) is significant but not easy to spot.
 The common frog (Rana temporaria) is more or less common.
-It's necessary to be aware of vipera aspis (Vipera aspis), a viper with a poisonous bite, but it does not usually attack without provocation.
+It's necessary to be aware of vipera aspis (Vipera aspis), a viper species with a venomous bite, but they will not usually attack without provocation.

 In the lakes and rivers, brown trout (Salmo trutta fario), the local trout, shares the region with other introduced species.